Ernie Lamar Sandidge Jr

 Refusing to accept the loss of his then girlfriend, Ernie followed her to New York City where, despite its betrayals and cold indifference, he received his Graduate Certificate from the New York Studio School of Drawing, Painting and Sculpture in 1996.
 His professors there included Mercedes Matter, Esteban Vincente, Graham Nickson, Joe Santore and the ghost of Leland Bell.

-Currently in New York, Ernie has lived and worked throughout the U.S., Europe, and Mexico.
+Currently dividing his time between New York and Tennessee, Ernie has lived and worked throughout the U.S., Europe, and Mexico.
 His newest daughter, a bilingual Swiss-American prodigy has accelerated the wear and tear on his figure as well as preventing many good night's rest.
-Between the painting and the family obligations Ernie also ravages his health by working as a Scenic Artist for luminaries such as Scorsese, Soderbergh, Aronofsky and Julie Taymor.
-Ernie devotes much of his remaining time to alternate side of the street parking.
+Between painting and family obligations Ernie also ravages his health by working as a Scenic Artist for luminaries such as Scorsese, Soderbergh, Aronofsky and Julie Taymor.
+Ernie devotes much of his remaining time to yard work and alternate side of the street parking.